-Additional information regarding the Essential Practices of Coordinators and the Interstate School Leaders Licensure Consortium (ISLLC) Standards can be found at the VIDE EES web portal at http://tle.vide.vi/ or by contacting the VIDE Division of Human Resources staff at evalquestions@doe.vi.
+The VIDE Division of Human Resources oversees annual implementation of the coordinator evaluation process.
+More information can be accessed on the VIDE EES web portal at http://tle.vide.vi or by contacting Human Resources at evaluation grocess.

 Coordinator Portfolio